Kadriju/dog-adoption-platform-backup/README.md

 # adoption-platform
-The platform aims to create Europe’s first centralized database and web page for all shelter  dogs across Europe.
+The platform aims to create Europe’s first centralized database and web page for all homeles & shelter dogs across Europe.
 The goal is to improve adoption rates, reduce shelter overcrowding, and  provide an accessible, multilingual adoption platform for potential adopters and animal shelters.
 [Europes_first_web_page_and_database_for_all_shelter_dogs_%26_cats_in_Europe.pdf](https://github.com/user-attachments/files/19050605/Europes_first_web_page_and_database_for_all_shelter_dogs_.26_cats_in_Europe.pdf)
-Get-a-Pet-EU
-Europes first web page and database for all shelter dogs & cats in Europe

-This could radically increase adoption rates and animal welfare in Europe for shelter dogs and cats and avoid long-term suffering in the shelters or being euthanized.
-Most people only look at the shelter webpages in their own country when they are looking to adopt a cat or dog and if they don't find a perfect match then they buy a dog or cat instead of adopting.
+This could radically increase adoption rates and animal welfare in Europe for shelter dogs and avoid long-term suffering in the shelters or being euthanized.
+Most people only look at the shelter webpages in their own country when they are looking to adopt a dog and if they don't find a perfect match then they buy a dog instead of adopting.

 Transport and documents within Europe are very cheap and simple, it is really easy to move animals from one EU country to another by car, plane or ship.
 Also, there is an imbalance between western / northern Europe and eastern / south Europe.
 Eastern and southern Europe have many animals in their shelters but a lack of potential adopters while the western and northern Europe have few animals in shelters but a lot of potential adopters.